vaibhavviii01/vudgirka_portfolio/final-project-part-two.md

 <img width="1096" height="682" alt="image" src="https://github.com/user-attachments/assets/78bc8c87-813b-4fa9-b008-15e75ca41e0c" />

 Finally, I conclude with happiness because, at the end of the day, health is more than just preventing illness; it is also about living well.
 The Diet × Exercise × Happiness chart shows how different diets and activity levels influence happiness.
 Balanced meals mixed with high levels of activity promote sustained well-being, although there are some exceptions, such as junk food combined with moderate exercise resulting in a temporary increase in happiness.
-This presents an intriguing question, which I'd like to investigate further: why does this paradoxical pattern appear, and what psychological or physiological elements could explain it?
-It serves as a reminder that health is multifaceted, and that short-term happiness does not always equate to long-term well-being.
+This presents an intriguing question, which I'd like to investigate further, _"Why does this paradoxical pattern appear, and what psychological or physiological elements could explain it?"_ It serves as a reminder that health is multifaceted, and that short-term happiness does not always equate to long-term well-being.

 <img width="1096" height="682" alt="image" src="https://github.com/user-attachments/assets/7e317336-0412-49e7-a190-955ec791609e" />